Dawson Garcia: College career

 In Garcia's college debut on November 26, 2020, he scored 19 points in a 99–57 win against Arkansas–Pine Bluff.
 On February 10, 2021, he scored a season-high 28 points against Villanova.
 Garcia averaged 13 points and a team-high 6.6 rebounds per game.
 After the season, he declared for the 2021 NBA draft while maintaining his college eligibility.
 Concurrently, he entered his name into the NCAA's Transfer Portal.

 Garcia committed to North Carolina on July 8, 2021.
 He joined fellow transfers Brady Manek and Justin McKoy as members of head coach Hubert Davis' first Tar Heel team.
 On January 27, 2022, Garcia took a leave of absence from the team to deal with some family health issues.
 On February 10, 2022, it was announced that Garcia would miss the rest of the season to be with his family.
 He averaged nine points and 5.5 rebounds per game in 16 games.
 Following the season, Garcia entered the transfer portal, citing the family issues of the past year and his desire to be closer to family.
-On April 18, 2022, Garcia announced that his transfer to Minnesota.
+On April 18, 2022, Garcia announced his transfer to Minnesota.